paddysrepairs/Active-Directory-Deployment/README.md

 <img width="1920" height="1080" alt="Step_2_Virtual_Network" src="https://github.com/user-attachments/assets/86855109-5aa4-4639-a768-19ca1504cdc6" />
 </p>
 <p>
-Created new vnet with in newly created resource group.
+Created new vnet within newly created resource group.
 Named relatively similar to the exercise and made sure to set the region to what we are going to be putting our virtual machines in.
 </p>
 <br />
 <H2>Step 3- Create the Virtual Machines in Azure</H2>